puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Remember to validate the syntax of the file, and to simulate the change using the `-noop` flag  before you use `puppet apply` to make the required change on the system.

 Excellent!
-Take look at the file to see that the contents have been set as you intended:
+Take a look at the file to see that the contents have been set as you intended:

 	cat /root/pangrams/fox.txt